pratikjoil999/mini-twitter-ui/README.md

 2. **Dashboard** Component : This Component is basically home page of mini twitter , this page basically show all the tweets enter by user and tweet by person he/she follows.
 User can aslo search user follow them and able to tweet aslo.
 This Component is the Child Component of *Customers* Component.

+3. **Tweet Search** Component : This Component is use to search the tweet of users

-3. **Tweet Table** Component : This Component is use to disply all the user tweets.
-This Component is the Child Component of *Dashboard* Component.
+4. **Tweet Table** Component : This Component is use to disply all the user tweets.
+This Component is the Child Component of *Dashboard and Tweet Search* Component.

 #### HTTP client